Slamy/Wiki_MiSTer/sys---arcade_video.md

 Optionally, we add the screen_rotate and pass in whether the game needs to rotate ccw or cw.

+Screen rotate uses DDRAM for the framebuffer for rotation.
+If your core needs DDRAM for something else, see [MCR3](https://github.com/MiSTer-devel/Arcade-MCR3_MiSTer) for an example that uses DDRAM for an audio file and for the screen_rotate.
+Use this ddram:
+[ddram](https://github.com/MiSTer-devel/Arcade-MCR3_MiSTer/blob/master/rtl/ddram.sv) instead of screen_rotate.

 screen_rotate screen_rotate
 (
 		  .*,